mnrkbys/norimaci/README.md

 # Norimaci

 "Norimaci" is a simple and lightweight malware analysis sandbox for macOS.
-This tool was inspired "[Noriben](https://github.com/Rurik/Noriben)".
+This tool was inspired by "[Noriben](https://github.com/Rurik/Noriben)".
 Norimaci uses the features of OpenBSM or Monitor.app to monitor macOS system activity instead of Sysinternals Process Monitor (procmon).

 Norimaci consists of 3 Python scripts.